Students in the Master of Mathematics (MM) program will be required to complete a final portfolio examination.

 |Math 400: History of Math||Fall 2019|

-In addition, this section should include representative coursework from at least five different courses taken for the MM degree, three of which must be from the core MM course list (currently 504, 505, 506, 507).
-Examples can include a combination of the following (please include problem statements as well as student work):
+In addition, this section should include representative coursework from at least five different courses taken for the MM degree, three of which must be from the core MM course list.
+Examples can include a combination of:

-- Homework assignments (at least two assignments that are representative of the semester and/or problems that are designated as “portfolio problems”)
+- Homework assignments (at least two assignments that are representative of the semester and/or a selection of problems that are designated as “portfolio problems”)

 - Course examinations